Granny's Cabin I

 Bob squirmed in agreement.
 He had waited too long already.

-Damian didn’t know what this process achieved, not exactly — no one did, it was just what they were taught.
-He knew the Bobs would “move along” somehow, and he knew it settled the tremors in an affected region.
+Damian didn’t know what this process achieved, not exactly.
+No one did — it was what they were taught.
+He knew the Bobs would “move along” somehow, and he knew it settled the tremors.
 But where they went, what was happening, no one seemed to know.
 He didn’t understand why no one questioned it, including himself.
 Especially himself.

 Bob eagerly raced forward, and the cabin walls growled.

-“Fuck, fuck, fuck,” Damian muttered.
-Suddenly Bob’s careful movements toward his goal felt impossibly slow.
+“Fuck, fuck, fuck.”
+Suddenly Damian felt like Bob’s careful movements toward his goal were impossibly slow.

-The rumbling in the table seemed to transfer to the room, where it met the quaking that was already happening in the ground outside.
+The rumbling in the table seemed to transfer to the room, where it met the quaking in the ground outside.
 Dusty trinkets began slamming to the floor in the tiny cabin, just as they had done in the apartment building miles away.
-Thankfully already sitting down, Dame and Ash kept their minds on task.
+Thankfully already sitting down, Damian and Ash kept their minds on moving Bob through.

 “He’s almost there,” Damian said, as Bob entered the light.
 “He’s—”

 Just as Bob crossed into the center of the purple portal that should have sent him safely to (wherever they go) a loud KEEERACK echoed through the forest.
-Tree after tree was splitting in two, cracking the air as they imploded.
+Trees split in two, cracking the air as they imploded.

-Damian looked out the window.
-A large Breach was ravaging the earth directly toward them.
-He’d never seen anything like it, it was as if it had followed them here.
+He looked out the window.
+A large breach line was ravaging the earth directly toward them.
+He’d never seen anything like it — it was as if it had followed them here.
 Like they were being hunted.

 Just as the Breach was about to hit the side of the cabin, white exploded through the air leaving nothing visible (with everything visible).